SekoViper/Calculator/README.md

 # 📖 Amazing Movies <a name="about-project"></a>

-> A platform for movies/TV shows, where users can like, look at the details and comments on their favourite movie shows.
-Furthermore, users are able to see other detailed information such as imdb rating, duration of the shows, genres, language, etc of the movies.
+> A platform where you can do mathematical calculations

 ## 🛠 Built With <a name="built-with"></a>